papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

 ## The Shaders

 Let's take a look at what is going on.
-Here is the [vertex shader](https://github.com/mattdesl/lwjgl-basics/blob/master/test/res/shadertut/lesson1.vert):
+Here is the [vertex shader](https://github.com/mattdesl/lwjgl-basics/blob/master/test/res/shadertut/lesson1.vert), which works on every vertex that SpriteBatch sends to GL:
 ```glsl
 //incoming Position attribute from our SpriteBatch
 attribute vec2 Position;